SeafoodStudios/Whitedot/resources/mac_node_creator.md

 tmux attach -t whitedot
 ```
 2. Then, press Control + C, and type "exit" and press return into the text terminal prompt.
 You may now close the Terminal window.
+3. Turn off Amphetamine by "ending this current session".
-3. That's it!
+4. That's it!
 You can set up the node again by starting from "Host a Node"'s 5th step.